tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 There are cryptographic limits on the amount of plaintext which can be safely encrypted under a given set of keys.  {{AEAD-LIMITS}} provides an analysis of these limits under the assumption that the underlying primitive (AES or ChaCha20) has no weaknesses.
-Implementations SHOULD do a key update as described in {{key-update}} prior to reaching these limits.
+Implementations MUST do a key update as described in {{key-update}} prior to reaching these limits.
-Note that it is not possible to perform a KeyUpdate for early data and therefore implementations SHOULD not exceed the limits when sending early data.
+Note that it is not possible to perform a KeyUpdate for early data and therefore implementations MUST not exceed the limits when sending early data.
+Receiving implementations SHOULD NOT enforce these limits, as future analyses may result in updated values.

 For AES-GCM, up to 2^24.5 full-size records (about 24 million) may be encrypted on a given connection while keeping a safety